-Workzone also helps you with resource allocation reporting so you can see if your resources are being over or under loaded and plan accordingly.
+Workzone also helps you with resource allocation reporting so you can see if your resources are being over or underloaded and plan accordingly.

 If you’re interested in using Workzone, you’ll have to request pricing on their website to learn more about the needed investment.

 Unlike most of the other cloud project management solutions on this list, Redmine is open source.
-Which means you need to download it and install it on your servers and configure it according to your needs.
+This means you need to download it and install it on your servers and configure it according to your needs.

 Of course, this means you need to work with a developer and have some degree of technical know-how to work through the initial installation and setup of Redmine, but the benefits are the higher possibilities of customization that you can use to design very specific workflows.

-Feature-wise, Redmine offers support for multiple projects, a calendar, task management, role-based access, easy file uploading and sharing, time tracking, multi-lingual support, cross-platform and cross-database compatibility, internal knowledgebases as they relate to tasks or projects, advanced commenting and custom project fields among others.
+Feature-wise, Redmine offers support for multiple projects, a calendar, task management, role-based access, easy file uploading and sharing, time tracking, multi-lingual support, cross-platform and cross-database compatibility, internal knowledgebases as they relate to tasks or projects, advanced commenting, and custom project fields among others.

-Being open source, you can download Redmine for free.
+Being open-source, you can download Redmine for free.

 Planio is a cloud-based project management software with a focus on engineering projects.